mrabelwahed/Easy_ADB/README.md

 # Easy_ADB

 this is a bash script to help you do the following functions over ADB

 ![alt tag](art/team.png)

-1- install apk

-2- uninstall apk
+- uninstall apk

-3- clear app data
+- clear app data

-4- diable animation for ui testing
+- diable animation for ui testing

-5- enable animation for ui testing
+- enable animation for ui testing

-6- list of active devices
+- list of active devices

-7- list all apk packages in your devices
+- list all apk packages in your devices

-8- generate dumpsys in external file on Desktop
+- generate dumpsys in external file on Desktop

-9- run the device shell
+- run the device shell

-10- list all adb commands available on that device
+- list all adb commands available on that device

-11- capture screenshot for your active screen
+- capture screenshot for your active screen

-12- record video for your device
+- record video for your device

-13- show dumpsys for battery
+- show dumpsys for battery

-14- show ip address info
+- show ip address info